Etro • Dianthus • Fragrances

 |Would buy this product again.||60%|

-Age: 56 & Over Skin: Sensitive, Tan, Cool Hair: Brown, Wavy Eyes: Blue
+Age: 56 & Over Skin: Other, Neutral Hair: Other Eyes: Other

 This is one beautiful fragrance.
 I generally prefer my florals on the stem not on my skin and when I do wear them I usually choose more dry florals.
 I received this by chance in an extra from an aedes order and dismissed it for some good time.
 I should have known better.
 I love Sweet William and it tends to smell more like Sweet William than a Carnation to me and although my nose really can't discern the difference between the two, my emotions can, and I expect it's because I have no carnations on my land but I do have a patch of Sweet William.
 Funny how that brain works.